 What Is Bluetooth Low Energy (LE)?

-Bluetooth Low Energy hit the market in 2011 as Bluetooth 4.0.
-When talking about Bluetooth Low Energy vs. Bluetooth, the key difference is in Bluetooth 4.0's low power consumption.
-Although that may sound like something negative, it’s actually extremely positive when talking about M2M communication.
-With Bluetooth LE's power consumption, applications can run on a small battery for four to five years.
-Although this isn’t ideal for talking on the phone, it is vital for applications that only need to exchange small amounts of data periodically.
+As previously mentioned, Bluetooth Low Energy or Bluetooth 4.0 hit the market in 2011.
+When talking about Bluetooth Low Energy vs. Bluetooth, the key difference is with Bluetooth LE’s low energy consumption capability.
+With low-energy consumption, applications can run on a small battery for a longer amount of time.
+Although this is not ideal for talking on the phone, it is vital for applications that periodically exchange small amounts of data.

 - Industrial monitoring sensors